 Scalability

-Without the need for multiple servers, AutoSys can provide scalable monitoring and controlling of workloads across physical, virtual, and multi-cloud environments.
+Without the need for multiple servers, AutoSys can provide scalable monitoring and control of workloads across physical, virtual, and multi-cloud environments.

 Built-in fault tolerance

-Users can receive notifications about the overdue jobs as well as bypassing less critical jobs.
+Users can receive notifications about the overdue jobs as well as bypass less critical jobs.

 Self-service

-AutoSys provides end-users the ability to request and execute workload processing within the boundaries of established workload policy and governance frameworks.
+AutoSys enables end-users to request and execute workload processing within the boundaries of established workload policy and governance frameworks.

 This self-service capability allows businesses to have more control and flexibility while ensuring reliable service delivery.